WirtsLegs/WirtsTools/README.md

 ```

 ### Kill Switch
-For multiplayer missions its nice to have F10 radio options as backups/killswitches so you can salavage the mission if something breaks or say for example SEAD fligth all crash, but its not great when those options are exposed to 30 curious pilots fiddling in the radio menu or people that use VAICOM and thus constantly randomly trigger every possible radio option
+For multiplayer missions its nice to have F10 radio options as backups/killswitches so you can salvage the mission if something breaks or say for example SEAD flight all crash, but its not great when those options are exposed to 30 curious pilots fiddling in the radio menu or people that use VAICOM and thus constantly randomly trigger every possible radio option

 This function lets you assign radio options based on player name, they will be added/removed to/from groups as needed so that ONLY a group containing a player whose name contains a given string have those options